SamAtkinsonModeste/Project-8-API-Employee-Directory/README.md

 ## Acknowledgments
 - [Brian Jensen](https://teamtreehouse.com/brianjensen) at Treehouse has always encouraged me with learning JavaScript.
 I don't think I would have gotten to this point in my learning where for once, I wasn't absolutely terrified creating a app.js file, if it wasn't for his support.

-- [Rohlad van Merde](https://teamtreehouse.com/rohald89) also at Treehouse has been my soundboard for this project.
+- [Rohlad von Merode](https://teamtreehouse.com/rohald89) also at Treehouse has been my soundboard for this project.
 He also started me down the path of using a datalist for my search functionality.

 Seeing their reaction to my project and the compliments they gave me, has inspired me to push myself well outside my comfort zone with JavaScript.